cheretbe/notes/linux/proxmox.md

 # Note '!' usage together with "$var"
 # There is no easy way to escape an ! in double quotes, so this is a reasonable workaround
 # https://superuser.com/questions/133780/in-bash-how-do-i-escape-an-exclamation-mark
+# Authorization header has a form of PVEAPIToken=USER@REALM!TOKENID=UUID
 curl -H "Authorization: PVEAPIToken=ansible@pve"'!'"ansible_pve_token=$my_token" https://pm1.domain.tld:8006/api2/json/nodes/pm1/storage/local/status | jq '.data.avail'
 ```